jgirardet/sqlo/README.md

 You can access related row/collections via a "virtual field", the specified with [`fk` attribute](#relations).

-Sqlo supports two of working with relationships.
+Sqlo supports two way of working with relationships.

 - the first one without `JOIN` wich allowes you a direct query to some related entries.
 - the second one uses `JOIN` like in regular queries.